MaelAbgrall/HardwareforAI/README.md

 - you need a bit of time to check all the parts are compatibles
 - you need to install yourself the software needed
 - It's a vacuum cleaner, so you need some cleanup from time to time (it's not mandatory, but you can loose performance if it's too dusty)
+- If you are not working in the same place as this computer, you will need internet

 when you are using a homemade setup, if you are outside, you only need an internet connection and a small laptop to connect to it.
 You may even not need to buy a new laptop because you are probably reading this on a portable "computer" (aka something with a keyboard is enough).
 Even a Chromebook will be enough to work remotely.

 If you want to buy a new laptop, there are very good Linux laptops out here, Clevo notebooks are worth it (the original Alienware were built with Clevo notebooks), and some re-vendors like System 76 in the US are supporting Linux

+## side note
+In case you didn't know, the most intensive part about AI is training a model.
+This is when you need a big computer with really powerful hardware.
+During prediction (for example when used by an end-user) the amazing thing is that you don't need powerful computers (yes, you can run a model on a mobile phone).
+So, again, for a small/medium team, building your computer is the most affordable case in the long run (**NOT for an MVP, set up your business first!**).
+Since it's also a server used only by your team, you can easily protect it and maintain it (either by closing all ports from the outside and allowing only people on-site to work on the machine or by allowing ssh only with keys)

 # The bottom-up approach: What kind of hardware exists, and how to choose it
 To build a computer you will need at least a motherboard, a CPU, Ram, and storage (HDD / SSD / M2).